 - Pour batter into the pan.
-Bake for 25 minutes.
+Bake for 25 minutes (do not open the oven yet!).
 Turn off oven and let rest 5 more minutes before opening oven door.
 Remove and slice to serve.

 - Serve hot with toppings such as powdered sugar, syrup, fresh berries, etc.